flowchain/flowchain-ledger/README.md

 npm install flowchain-ledger
 ```

-Use `flowchain-ledger` to submit a data transaction.
+Getting started to use `flowchain-ledger` to submit a data transaction.

 ```
 var PeerNode = require('flowchain-ledger').PeerNode;